aws-greengrass/aws-greengrass-docker/README.md

 * Replace `-it` with `-d`  to run this container in the background in [detached mode](https://docs.docker.com/engine/reference/run/#detached-vs-foreground).

 * **Note**: If you would like to provision your device for cloud deployments one of the following to retrieve credentials and make them available to the AWS IoT Greengrass Core software installer

+* **Important**: The entrypoint script validates only basic credential sources (credentials file and environment variables).
+It does not check the full AWS credential chain (EC2 instance roles, ECS task roles, etc.).
+If using other credential sources, you may need to modify the validation logic in `greengrass-entrypoint.sh` or set `PROVISION=false` and handle provisioning separately.

 	**2.1.1** **Use long-term credentials from an IAM user:**
 	Use the following lines in the above command to mount your AWS credentials into the container to be picked up at `/root/.aws/credentials`.
 Ensure that the `:ro` suffix is present at the end of the command to ensure read-only access.